There is a readme file in the zip file that gives instructions on how to install, uninstall, and play the map; but here are some highlights:

 Q: Why can’t the medic revive or use his shield?

-The shield completely blocks bots and messes up their pathfinding; and if you have a few medics in a corner, you can hold off the bots infinitely without ever having to worry about getting hurt.
+The shield messes up bots pathfinding; and if you have a few medics in a corner, you can hold off the bots infinitely without ever having to worry about getting hurt.

 The removal of reviving is because of how player deaths are recorded internally, and allowing reviving would mess up the counter.